maximilionus/freetype-envision/README.md

   environmental variables.
 - Improve the visibility of medium and small-sized fonts by utilizing the disabled by default 'stem-darkening' feature.
+- Use additional fontconfig rules to prepare the environment for all the new FreeType features and modify priority for some font families.

 ### What this project does not
-- Install any additional fonts.
+- Install or remove any font.
-- Remove any fonts.

 ## Install